 (G) Emissions from a laboratory as defined in this clause.
 As used in this clause, "laboratory" means a place or activity devoted to experimental study or teaching, or to the testing and analysis of drugs, chemicals, chemical compounds or other substances, or similar activities, provided that the activities described in this clause are conducted on a laboratory scale.
 Activities are conducted on a laboratory scale if the containers used for reactions, transfers, and other handling of substances are designed to be easily and safely manipulated by one (1) person.
 If a facility manufactures or produces products for profit in any quantity, it shall not be considered to be a laboratory under this clause.
+Support activities necessary to the operation of the laboratory are considered to be part of the laboratory.
 Support activities do not include the provision of power to the laboratory from sources that provide power to multiple projects or from sources that would otherwise require permitting, such as boilers that provide power to an entire facility.

-(H) Emissions from research and development activities as defined in this clause.
-As used in this clause, "research and development activities" means activities conducted under close supervision of technically trained personnel that are not engaged in the manufacture of products for sale, exchange for commercial profit, or distribution, except in a de minimis manner and the primary purpose of which is to:

-- (i) test more efficient production processes; - (ii) test methods for preventing or reducing adverse environmental impacts; or - (iii) conduct research and development into new processes and products.
+- (H) Emissions from research and development activities as defined in this clause.
+As used in this clause, "research and development activities" means activities conducted under close supervision of technically trained personnel that are not engaged in the manufacture of products for sale, exchange for commercial profit, or distribution, except in a de minimis manner and the primary purpose of which is to: - (i) test more efficient production processes; - (ii) test methods for preventing or reducing adverse environmental impacts; or - (iii) conduct research and development into new processes and products.